Beanzilla/item_replicator/INTERNALS.md

-# Item Clone > Internal Assitant Functions
+# Item Replicator > Internal Assitant Functions

 Inside my mod I use a variety of little or big functions which help me perform some test or task with ease.